Summer stress - identifying an eating disorder

 Spotting the signs and symptoms

 It can be hard for family and friends to spot the difference between ‘normal dieting’ and abnormal eating behaviours.
-Ultimately the person's weight and the severity of weight loss may be the only final determinant that allows loved ones to know when to worry.
+The symptoms of anorexia and other eating disorders can be hard to identify at first, and ultimately, the person's weight and the severity of weight loss may be the only final determinant that allows loved ones to know when to worry.
 However, for a patient coming into a GP practice, there are a range of symptoms which could indicate an eating disorder:

 - Poor memory and concentration